Master of Cyber Security (Digital Forensics)

 The course also develops students' knowledge and understanding of advanced forensic computing techniques and equips you with the skills to apply these successfully.
 Students will be expected to demonstrate their theoretical and technical understanding through the completion of practical exercises in a contemporary simulated operational environment.

-The Master of Cyber Security (Digital Forensics) is offered primarily via Intensive Delivery Mode due to the nature of the courses and the use of the training facilities at UNSW Canberra Cyber.
-The Cyber Range includes a digital forensics lab and virtual learning environments where our students learn how to identify and manage cyber threats.
+The Master of Cyber Security (Digital Forensics) is offered primarily via online Delivery Mode due to the nature of the courses.

 For more information on this degree, including entry requirements, see the UNSW Handbook.